hkotek/hkotek.com/_posts/2023-1-17-top-25-campus-visit-fails.md

 1. That time on my very first campus visit, still a grad student and very much clueless, when a search committee member I was meeting with told me "I'm sure you know [Israeli linguist who I'd actually never met] and I don't care what she told you, this is actually a good department."
 (The Israeli linguist left soon after; it probably wasn't a good department.)

-2. That time when my first meeting on a campus visit turned out to be with my champion on the search committee, who proceeded to tell me who the members on the search committee were who had another preferred candidate, what trick questions they would ask, and how to answer.
+2. That time when my first meeting on a campus visit turned out to be with my champion on the search committee, who proceeded to tell me who the members of the search committee were who had another preferred candidate, what trick questions they would ask, and how to answer.
 (To their credit, they were totally right about the trick questions.)

 3. That time when I had a meeting with an absolutely *ancient* search committee member and he fell asleep as soon as he sat down after greeting me and I just .. sat there for 30 minutes until my escort came to take me to my next meeting.